Omisoka: How Do Japanese Spend the New Year’s Eve?

 Everybody wants to welcome the New Year with whole new feeling.

-There are some area where people eat udon (wheat noodles) instead of soba.
+There is some area where people eat udon (wheat noodles) instead of soba.
 Soba and udon sell the most at this time of the year.

 Joya no Kane (Bells on New Year’s Eve) – Omisoka